supermemo-wiki/SuperMemo.Wiki/supermemo/sleep-chart.md

 ![](/supermemo/sleep-chart/show-time-block-data.png)

 ### BLOCK DATA
-Under this heading, you will find various statistics about the selected block:
+Under this heading, you will find various pieces of information regarding the selected block:
 - **Day**: This tells you the current day number.
 Every time you add a new block, it will be one number higher than the previous one.
 The first sleep block which you recorded will be **Day=1**, the second will be **Day=2**, and so one.
 - **Date**: This displays the date at which the sleep block has started.
 So, the example above is showing that this sleep block has started on the Friday, 2nd of July, 2021.
 - **Block**: This shows the start and finish time of the block.
 This particular sleep block has started at 00:51 (bedtime) and ended at 07:57 (wake-up time).
 - **Length**: This displays the length of the sleep block.
-So, the one above has lasted for 7 hours, and 6 minutes.
+So, the [one above](/supermemo/sleep-chart/show-time-block-data.png) has lasted for 7 hours, and 6 minutes.

 ### OPTIMUM HOURS
 This is the one that will provide an answer to the question we posed before: "How am I supposed to tell what time I should be going to bed if the lines are a little squiggly?"